microsoft/mu/docs/How/using_project_mu.md

 ### [MU_BASECORE](https://github.com/Microsoft/mu_basecore.git)

-This is the main repo.
-Contains the guts of the build system as well as core UEFI code, forked from TianoCore.
+This is the core section of TianoCore.
+Contains the guts of UEFI, forked from TianoCore, as well as the BaseTools needed to build.
 You will need this to continue.

 ```cmd
 git submodule add https://github.com/Microsoft/mu_basecore.git MU_BASECORE